 Virgin frequent flyer credit cards reward you with Velocity Points for every dollar you spend on eligible purchases.
 These points are directly debited in your Velocity frequent flyer account, which you can then redeem for flights with Virgin Australia and its airline partners, accommodation, fuel discounts with BP, car hire and everything from fashion and beauty to tech and gadgets from the Velocity Rewards Store.
 Some of these cards also offer bonus points on sign up or for a promotional period, which is another easy way to boost your Velocity balance.
 To ensure you're getting maximum value from your Virgin Australia frequent flyer credit card, make sure the value of the rewards you're earning each year outweighs the cost of the annual fee.

 Premium frequent flyer credit cards

-If you're a regular spender looking to boost your Velocity Points balance, a premium frequent flyer credit card from Virgin Money could help you redeem your rewards faster.
+If you're a regular spender looking to earn more Velocity Points, a premium frequent flyer credit card from Virgin Money could help you redeem your rewards faster.
 With a higher earn rate than other Virgin Money frequent flyer cards, a 30,000 bonus points offer and a reduced annual fee for the first year, there are plenty of ways to rack up extra points with this card.
 As it comes with a less competitive annual fee and interest rate, though, you'd need to pay your balance in full each month and ensure the dollar value of your rewards exceeds the annual fee to ensure the card is offering more than it costs.